JonahJackson1/testing-project-automation/notesv2/submodules/README.md

 - **What**:
-  - Before any development begins, the submodule is initialized and added to the master repository.
-This involves creating a new repository for the submodule and then adding it to the master repository using git submodule commands.
+  - Before any development begins, the submodule is initialized and added to the main repository.
+This involves creating a new repository for the submodule and then adding it to the main repository using git submodule commands.
 - **Why**:
   - **Modularity**: Allows for independent development of different parts of the application.